 GAIN dug deeper into this affordability issue: An independent evaluation of the campaign found that in Kaduna State, exposed to the campaign, and Kano State, non-exposed to the campaign, egg consumption in children declined.
 Qualitative findings showed that although caregivers in Kaduna were enthusiastic about the campaign, lack of resources was the main barrier for increasing egg consumption.
 Nevertheless, the campaign improved household acquisition of eggs and caregivers' self-efficacy and intent to feed eggs to their young children.
-While in Kano, household acquisition of eggs decreased by 15%, in Kaduna, household acquisition of eggs decreased by only 6%.
+While in Kano, household acquisition of eggs decreased by only 6%.
 These results suggested that the Eggs Make Kids campaign buffered the effect of increased egg prices on household acquisition of eggs.